 We are now on dangerous ground.
 What benefits, exactly, does vaping have?
 To say that vaping is healthier implies it has health benefits.
 This is misleading.
 What they seem to be saying is that they believe vaping is less unhealthy than smoking cigarettes.

 And as a bonus to the dubious activity of vaping, they think it’s pleasurable as well.
-You can choose from a myriad synthetic flavours to experience the joys of different tastes by drawing e-cigarette vapour into your mouth as it passes down to the deepest recesses of your lungs.
+You can choose from myriad synthetic flavours to experience the joys of different tastes by drawing e-cigarette vapour into your mouth as it passes down to the deepest recesses of your lungs.

 There are many pleasurable alternatives to smoking, including not smoking or using nicotine at all.
 An alternative to smoking doesn’t have to be an activity whereby you continue to suck poison into your lungs.
 You could take up yoga or stamp collecting if you want something to do instead of smoking.
 Or you could just get on with your life.